chr4/nginx.vim/README.md

 ## Installation

-If your Vim is at version 8 or later, use the first method below.
+If your Vim is at version 8 or later, the first method below is the quickest.
 Otherwise, install this plugin with any Vim plugin manager ([``vim-plug``](https://github.com/junegunn/vim-plug) is recommended).

 ### Native plugin management (Vim 8+)